towersvault/shinpokered/README.md

 - Corrected and clarified the quiz text in the cinnabar gym
 - Relocated one of the rocket grunts in celadon city, and he now sells bulk coins in the post-game
 - Viridian gym statue will not spoil the gym leader's name reveal
+- Added max revives to post-game shop on celadon mart 3f
+- Cerulean mart sells escape rope per Yellow version
+- Fuschia mart sells hyper potions per Yellow version
+- Added hidden potion on route 22
+- Additional hidden potion in viridian city
+- Added two hidden repels to pewter city
+- Added a hidden great ball and pokedoll on route 6
-- Added a hidden max revive in celadon city
+- Added hidden max revive on route 11
+- Added hidden ultra ball on route 8
-- Added a hidden super potion in celadon city
+- Added a hidden max revive and hyper potion in celadon city
-- Added a hidden moon stone in diglett's cave
+- Added a hidden moon stone and nugget in diglett's cave
-- Added a hidden nugget in diglett's cave
 - Fixed double-edge animation being off-center for the enemy pokemon